- Our Work

 This report covers two cohort studies designed to assess the impact of community-defined livestock interventions on the nutritional status of young children over the dry season in the Somali Region of Ethiopia.
 Where the international response to malnutrition has typically been reactionary in these areas, with the provision of a food basket and establishment of selective feeding as acute malnutrition rises, this study aimed to reveal the potential cost savings, both short and long term, economic and social, of a more preventative approach.

 Ethiopia is a country of contrasts.
 Some regions produce food surpluses each year, while others face chronic food insecurity.
-Recognizing the central role of agriculture in the economic development of the country, USAID’s Feed the Future (FtF) Strategy addresses Ethiopia’s strengths and opportunities across its regions, with a particular focus on productive areas that have previously received little investment..
+Recognizing the central role of agriculture in the economic development of the country, Our Feed the Future strategy addresses Ethiopia’s strengths and opportunities across its regions, with a particular focus on productive areas that have previously received little investment..

 The Next Stage in Dairy Development for Ethiopia [PDF, 1.81 MB]

 This study takes a value chain approach to identify the constraints, opportunities, interventions and possible impact for the dairy sub-sector from input supply to final consumption of milk and milk products.
-The report identifies areas where USAID/Ethiopia funds can be leveraged to gain maximum impact for the largest number of beneficiaries.
+The report identifies areas where our funding can be leveraged to gain maximum impact for the largest number of beneficiaries.

 Food by Prescription: Measuring the Impact and Cost-Effectiveness of Prescribed Food on Recovery from Malnutrition and HIV Disease Progression among HIV+ Adult Clients in Ethiopia [PDF, 922 KB]

 Great strides have been made over the last 20 years in the long-term management of HIV infection in developing countries, resulting in improved immune function, reduced mortality, and prolonged survival.
-The USAID Ethiopia Food by Prescription program provides therapeutic food along with nutritional assessment and counseling to malnourished HIV+ individuals.
+Our Food by Prescription activity provides therapeutic food along with nutritional assessment and counseling to malnourished HIV+ individuals.

 Ethiopia Demographic and Health Survey 2011 [PDF, 3 MB]